 On September 24, 2021, Mayor Rick Blangiardi appointed nine members to the Landfill Advisory Committee ("LAC"), which was established in accordance with Section 4-103 of the Revised Charter of the City and County of Honolulu 1973 (2017 edition), as revised.

-The LAC will evaluate and score potential landfill sites and the final selection of the new landfill site will be made by the City.
-The LAC's inaugural meeting was held on October 4, 2021, and it is anticipated that it will meet approximately once per month through June 2022.
-To learn more about the LAC and how to participate in the upcoming public meetings, the public should visit www.honolulu.gov/opala/newlandfill.
+The LAC's inaugural meeting was held on October 4, 2021.
+A total of eight meetings were conducted with the last meeting held on June 6, 2022.
+The LAC evaluated and scored six potential landfill sites shown below.
+The scores were used to produce the site ranking, but the committee discussed that none of the sites are suitable due to their proximity to the drinking water aquifer.
+The LAC report has been finalized and the final selection of the new landfill site will be made by the City.

+To learn more about the LAC, the public should visit www.honolulu.gov/opala/newlandfill.
 ENV is continuing to periodically update the City Council and Neighborhood Boards.